cdapio/cdap/cdap-docs/developers-manual/source/ingesting-tools/index.rst

 As data ingestion is a fundamental issue, and as one tool often does not fit all needs, we have assembled tools and applications to assist with ingesting data into CDAP:

-.. - Java, JavaScript, Python, and Ruby APIs for controlling and writing to Streams; and

-- Java, Python, and Ruby APIs for controlling and writing to Streams; and
+- Java, Python, and Ruby APIs for controlling and writing to streams; and
 - an Apache Flume Sink implementation for writing events received from a source.